Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Results

-To quantify which song characteristics most strongly affect performance, we also computed Spearman’s rank correlation between each feature and per-song F1 score across all specialist policies in Figure~\ref{fig:song_metrics_f1score}.
-Among all factors, rhythmic irregularity (nPVI) shows the strongest negative correlation with F1 score, indicating that songs with highly uneven timing between hits are most challenging.
-The number of drums used in a song also correlates negatively with F1 score.
+To quantify which song characteristics most strongly affect performance, we also computed Spearman’s rank correlation between each feature and per-song F1 score across all specialist policies.
+We found that rhythmic irregularity (nPVI) shows the strongest negative correlation with F1 score (\(\rho = -0.52\)), indicating that songs with highly uneven timing between hits are most challenging.
+The number of drums used in a song also correlates negatively with F1 score (\(\rho = -0.42\)).
 This trend aligns with our expectations as each additional drum target amplifies the difficulty of policy learning due to a larger spatial manifold.
 The policy needs to coordinate larger movements across a wider space with a greater potential for incorrect and missed hits.
-Polyphony, on the other hand imposes a fundamental cap on upper-bound performance, since the robot is physically limited to executing at most two strikes simultaneously.
-Thus, songs with high polyphony (\ie, frequent three or four-drums simultaneous contacts) inevitably incur missed hits.
-Interestingly, entropy (a measure of rhythmic diversity) showed minimal impact on performance.
-This suggests that the policies can reliably handle more varied drum usage in a song as long as the timing is consistent.
-Similarly, tempo did not significantly affect outcomes; fast songs were not inherently harder, provided the rhythm was regular.
-Finally, we observed negligible correlation between time signature changes and F1 score, due to the fact that only three songs involved the changes in time signature.